CraftException/DiscordLogAPI/README.md

     - Support for multiple Attachements

 ## To-Do:
-    - Reaktionen auf Nachrichten
+    - Reactions from Messages
-    - Antworten auf Nachrichten
+    - Replys to Messages

 # How to Use: